renaudcerrato/appengine-maven-repository/README.md

 ```
 > The `list` permission allows to list the content of your repository (when pointing your browser to your repository URL), but prohibits downloads.
 The `write` permission implies `read`, which itself implies `list`.

+> Anonymous users are supported: a `*:*:read` line will allow anonymous read access for example.

 ## Deployment